BlockfreieOrg/kat_tutorial/README.md

 removeBatch = batchExists * deleteBatch * !batchExists
 ```

-This first checks if the batch entry exists, then removes it
+This first test checks if the batch entry exists.
+Then the entry is
+removed by command _deleteBatch_ removing it from the database.
+It
-and then checks if it is removed.
-These pre and post condition
+then checks for the removal of the batch entry.
+These pre and
-ensure that remove batch behaves as expected.
+postconditions ensure that remove batch behaves as expected.

 Another example is a better createSender
-that has the requiste pre and post conditional tests for creating
+that has the requisite pre and postconditional tests for creating
 a sender.

 ```math